 Trends and Latest Developments

 In recent years, there has been a growing trend towards the adoption of the metric system worldwide.
-Many industries and countries are moving away from the imperial system to streamline processes and facilitate international trade.
+Many industries and countries are moving away from the imperial system to streamline processes and enable international trade.
 This shift is driven by the simplicity and coherence of the metric system, which is based on decimal multiples and is easier to use for calculations.

 Impact of Technology